kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 This idea was considered, but ultimately discarded because the end state we are aiming for is to align to Kubernetes.
 Therefore, the sooner, the better, and the opportunity materialized when discussing the scope for v1beta2 API version.

-_Implement down conversion instead of maintaining `BackCompatibility` fields_
+_Implement down conversion instead of maintaining `Deprecated` fields_

 This idea was considered, but discarded because the constraint of ensuring down conversion for every new field/condition would have prevented this proposal from designing the ideal target state we are aiming to.